metayerkinson/Nosql-social-network-backend/README.md

 - `POST` to create a reaction stored in a single thought's `reactions` array field

 - `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

+## github repo
+The link to the github repository can be found here: https://github.com/metayerkinson/Nosql-social-network-backend

+## walkthrough video

+The link to the walkthrough video can be found here: